 - HymnPod offers dozens of free, downloadable hymns and lyrics (listed alphabetically).
 These are lovely, simple piano arrangements but do not have voice accompaniments.

-- Worship Service Resources offers an excellent downloadable sing-along hymn collection called Hymns of the Cross, complete with voice accompaniment, for $12.
-No fancy orchestral arrangements or performance frills, just beautiful piano and vocal music that’s easy to follow.
+- Worship Service Resources offers a downloadable sing-along hymn collection called Hymns of the Cross, complete with voice accompaniment, for $12.
+Some may be a little fast or long for elders, but there are no fancy orchestral arrangements or performance frills, just beautiful piano and vocal music.

 Have you found a musical resource?
 Please share!